Engee documentation

 Details

-Select to output a phase quantisation error.
-When you select this check box, the Qerr port appears on the block icon.
+Select the phase quantization error output.
+When you check this box, the Qerr port appears on the block icon.

 Dependencies

-To enable this parameter, select the check box Quantize phase.
+To use this option, check the box Quantize phase.

 Default value